stephenh/ts-proto/README.markdown

 Todo
 ====

-* Better Long support; currently any values greater than `Number.MAX_SAFE_INTEGER` blow up at runtime by default.
-Use `forceLong` to force all 64 bit numbers to be `Long`.
 * Model OneOfs as an ADT
 * Support the string-based encoding of duration in `fromJSON`/`toJSON`
 * Support bytes as base64 encoded strings in `fromJSON`/`toJSON`